-Lori Harvey’s skin care brand, SKN by LH has already been called out as African American cultural appropriation by Kim as way too similar to the requested trademark SKKN by Kim.
-If regular people on social media are trying to cancel Kim over cultural appropriation for stealing from a a black woman, Lori Harvey.
+Lori Harvey’s skincare brand, SKN by LH, has already been called out as African American cultural appropriation by Kim as way too similar to the requested trademark SKKN by Kim if regular people on social media are trying to cancel Kim over cultural appropriation for stealing from a black woman, Lori Harvey.

 “Seems like they’re stealing from a black woman for the thousandth time.” — kay (@makaylamdavis)

-So her skincare brand likely has a reasonable likelihood of success assuming no other claimants.
+So her skincare brand likely has a reasonable likelihood of success, assuming no other claimants.
 Who the heck is Kim’s lawyer?
-Why on earth would anyone advise her to move forward with this SKKN brand product.
-Sounds like she may have huge legal malpractice case against any lawyer who counseled her to go through with this startup.
+Why would anyone advise her to move forward with this SKKN brand product?
+She may have a substantial legal malpractice case against any lawyer who counseled her to go through with this startup.

 Harvey could undoubtedly argue that Kardashian has created a substantially similar and confusing name to siphon off her client base of makeup consumers of many skin types.
 Trademark and copyright infringement cases are expensive to litigate, but Harvey will need the best lawyers in Los Angeles to win a decisive victory to protect her namesake skincare line.

-But wait, there’s more; a Brooklyn, New York-based skincare services company started by esthetician Cydnie Lunsford, established SKKN+ back in 2018, and also filed for her trademark in 2021.
-(Her names is spelled C-Y-D-N-I-E, not Cyndie Lunsford.)
-Public documents about her skincare brand name and self care regimen proved all of this.
-Since Kim went forward, Lunsford issued a cease and desist letter to Kardashian, alleging that she was attempting to co-opt her name, used many years before Kim filed her applications or began the trademark application process
+But wait, there’s more; a Brooklyn, New York-based skincare services company started by esthetician Cydnie Lunsford established SKKN+ back in 2018 and also filed for her trademark in 2021.
+(Her name is spelled C-Y-D-N-I-E, not Cyndie Lunsford.)
+Public documents about her skincare brand name and self-care regimen proved this.
+Since Kim went forward, Lunsford issued a cease and desist letter to Kardashian, alleging that she was attempting to co-opt her name, used many years before Kim filed her applications or began the trademark application process.